AdobeDocs/commerce-extensibility/src/pages/events/troubleshooting.md

 ---
 title: Events troubleshooting
-description: Describes how to resolve frequently-encountered isssues.
+description: Learn how to resolve issues with Adobe I/O Events for Adobe Commerce.
 keywords:
 - Events
 - Extensibility
 ---

 # Events troubleshooting

+This topic describes how to resolve frequently-encountered issues with Adobe I/O Events for Adobe Commerce.

 ## Events are not showing in App Builder event registration